 Varsity teams must be released from school early for home MIAA State Tournament games in the Fall given the lack of lights.
 There is not enough daylight to get an afternoon game in.
 The early release is usually right after the lunch block at 12:30 pm.
 Those games (Field Hockey, Girls Soccer and Boys Soccer) are scheduled by the MIAA for a 2 pm start on weekdays.
 Obviously, it depends on the year, our teams record and seeding as to which teams must be released.
 Typically this happens every fall in non-COVID times.
 Neutral site games do not happen in the current playoff system until the state semifinals.
 It could be up to four games per team or none.
 We typically have every team qualify for the state tournament.

-As far as practice is concerned, there are two different needs: (1) late afternoon use of lights for our fall teams when daylight savings ends – this would mean practicing at normal times and ending at roughly 7 pm; and (2) practicing under the lights at night to prepare properly to play a night game.
-We do not expect these practices to occur regularly just a few times prior to the individual teams playing games under the lights so that they can get used to it and be able to play safely.
+As far as practice is concerned, there are two different needs: (1) late afternoon use of lights for our fall teams when daylight savings ends – this would mean practicing at normal times and ending no later than 7 pm; and (2) practicing under the lights at night to prepare properly to play a night game.
+We do not expect these practices to occur regularly – just a few times prior to the individual teams playing games under the lights so that they can get used to it and be able to play safely.

 How will traffic be managed?

-The traffic consulting firm Vanasse & Associates was brought in to draft a traffic and parking management plan (TMP) to: * help manage safe movement of vehicles, pedestrians and bicyclists when events are scheduled at the field complex or at Wellesley High School * include specific measures to accommodate the associated increase in parking.
+The Wellesley Police Department has traffic and parking plans in place which are revisited prior to any upcoming major event.
+The plans are fluid, and the WPD makes adjustments accordingly.
+In addition, the traffic consulting firm Vanasse & Associates was brought in to draft a traffic and parking management plan (TMP) to: * help manage safe movement of vehicles, pedestrians and bicyclists when events are scheduled at the field complex or at Wellesley High School * include specific measures to accommodate the associated increase in parking.